usedToBeTomas/pile-of-feather/README.md

 print(output)
 ```

----
+## 2. examples/mnist

-2. examples/mnist - Training script for the full mnist dataset, 2 epochs -> 20~ seconds on 12600k -> 96%+ accuracy on 10k-test dataset
+Training script for the full mnist dataset, 2 epochs -> less than 20 seconds on 12600k -> 96%+ accuracy on 10k-test dataset
 ```python
 from pileoffeather import pof, pod